pieroproietti/penguins-wardrobe/README.md

 # Costumes

-* colibri
-colibri is a light XFC4 for developers you can easily start to improve eggs.
+* **colibri** is a light XFC4 for developers you can easily start to improve eggs.

-* colibri-helenae
-helenae is a reduct form of colibri without firmwares, is the most light colibri, in natura live in Cuba, here live on Virtual Machines.
+* **colibri-helenae** is a reduct form of colibri without firmwares, is the most light colibri, in natura live in Cuba, here live on Virtual Machines.

-* duck
-duck come with cinnamon - probably is the right desktop for peoples coming from windows - here complete plus office, gimp and vlc
+* **duck** come with cinnamon - probably is the right desktop for peoples coming from windows - here complete plus office, gimp and vlc

-* owl
-owl is a XFCE4 for graphics designers, this a simple/experimental bird, based on the work of Clarlie Martinez quirinux
+* **owl** is a XFCE4 for graphics designers, this a simple/experimental bird, based on the work of Clarlie Martinez quirinux

-* wagtail
-GNOME waydroid installation.
+* **wagtail**, a GNOME waydroid installation.

-* warbier
-KDE waydroid installation
+* **warbier**, a KDE waydroid installation

 # Accessories
 * base